Police: Amazon driver disguised as woman took videos of women, young girls in bathroom at Wrentham Outlets

 Guerrero was initially arrested on Sept.
 2 on the charge of photographing an unsuspecting nude person but he was released after posting bail that same day.

-A subsequent search of Guerrero’s car and phone “uncovered sufficient evidence” to secure a second arrest warrant for the possession of child pornography, including twelve videos where the unsuspecting victims were either nude or partially nude, according to police.
+A subsequent search of Guerrero’s car and phone “uncovered sufficient evidence” to secure a second arrest warrant for the possession of child pornography, including 240 photos and 23 videos where the unsuspecting victims were either nude or partially nude, according to police.

-Five of the 12 victims were under the age of 18, including several victims who are estimated to be between 8 and 11 years of age.
+Police say cell phone data shows the images were taken in several cities and towns including video taken of a 10 or 11-year-old girl from outside a bedroom window in Norfolk.

+“At this time it does not appear there is any connection between Guerrero and the child victim or the residence.
+Guerrero, who is an Amazon delivery driver, likely has delivered packages to the residence in the past,” police wrote in a statement.

 Guerrero was expected to be arraigned Tuesday morning in Wrentham District Court.